 The legal basis that we rely on for processing your data will depend upon the circumstances in which it is being collected and used, but will in most cases fall into one of the following categories:

-- Where the processing is necessary to carry out for the performance of a contract with you;
+Where the processing is necessary for the performance of a contract with you;

 We may disclose information about our employees, officers, agents, suppliers or subcontractors in the following circumstances:

 to the extent that we are required to do so by law, or in connection with any legal proceedings or prospective legal proceedings;

 in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention and reducing credit risk);

 to the purchaser (or prospective purchaser) of any business or asset which we are (or are contemplating) selling.